Custom inference endpoint Warp supports **custom inference endpoints** for users who want to power Warp's agents with any OpenAI-compatible inference endpoint — a model router, hosted gateway, or internal infrastructure they already run. This lets you route AI requests through your preferred provide

 - Costs are billed directly by your endpoint provider.

-- Warp doesn’t retain or store your endpoint credentials on any of its servers.
+- Warp doesn’t retain or store your API key on any of its servers.

 Enabling a custom inference endpoint